nboley/idr/README.md

 6.  strand         [+-.]
 Use '.' if no strand is assigned.

-Note for columns 7-10: only the score that the IDR code used for rankign will be set - the remaining two columns will be -1

 7.  signalValue       float
 Measurement of enrichment for the region for merged peaks